 As Indians, we’ve all probably eaten them before in our “Dal-Chawal, Rajma Chawal” combo without maybe realizing.
-This group of vegetables consists of peas, kidney beans [rajma], lentils [dal], soyabean and more.
-Legumes are abundantly rich sources of vitamins, proteins, minerals and fibres along with nutrients that helps in reducing acne.
-This is the most important thing out of all 10 acne fighting foods
+This group of vegetables consists of peas, kidney beans [rajma], lentils [dal], soybean and more.
+Legumes are abundantly rich sources of vitamins, proteins, minerals and fibers along with nutrients that help in reducing acne.
+This is the most important thing out of all 10 acne-fighting foods

-Although, turmeric is an additive to food, its undeniable skin benefits can’t be ignored.
-Turmeric, also known as the powerhouse of a large phytonutrient-group called flavonoids, these nutrients help reduce acne and inhibit enzymes causing inflammatory responses that worsens acne issues.
-The common Indian spice, is also known for improving other skin conditions like eczema and photoaging.
+Although turmeric is an additive to food, its undeniable skin benefits can’t be ignored.
+Turmeric, also known as the powerhouse of a large phytonutrient-group called flavonoids, these nutrients help reduce acne and inhibit enzymes causing inflammatory responses that worsen acne issues.
+The common Indian spice is also known for improving other skin conditions like eczema and photoaging.

-With high concentration of Vitamin A, broccoli helps ease the process of dead skin cells shedding, avoiding clogged pores.
-Broccoli is also a rich source of other vital nutrients like B complex, C, E and K, all of which act as antioxidants providing numerous skin benefits, including UV protection.
+With a high concentration of Vitamin A, broccoli helps ease the process of dead skin cells shedding, avoiding clogged pores.
+Broccoli is also a rich source of other vital nutrients like B complex, C, E, and K, all of which act as antioxidants providing numerous skin benefits, including UV protection.

 Eggs contain nutrients and minerals like Vitamin E, manganese, copper and zinc which help prevent acne build-up.
 Eggs are also packed with other nutrients like Vitamin A, B-12 and Omega-3 fatty acids which help build immunity and reduce skin inflammation.

-Oysters require acquiring of the pallet/taste.
-While some may find the french delicacy slimy and repulsive, if one gets past that it is said that there is nothing else you’d enjoy more in the world.
-However, Oysters are also known for its high zinc concentrations which helps destroy acne causing bacteria and reducing inflammation caused by it while boosting immunity.
+Oysters require the acquisition of the pallet/taste.
+While some may find the french delicacy slimy and repulsive if one gets past that it is said that there is nothing else you’d enjoy more in the world.
+However, Oysters are also known for their high zinc concentrations which helps destroy acne-causing bacteria and reduce inflammation caused by it while boosting immunity.

 Apricots may have remained underrated as it may not be the ideal sweet treat.
 Although, undeniably the fruit is an abundant carrier of beta-carotene and magnesium which makes the use of apricots ideal in beauty and skincare products that help combat acne.